fhircast/sandbox.js/README.md

 * The frontend.html file is the client UI that triggers the client subscription requests and performs client event notifications to the hub.

-* The package.json file specifies the node modules used in the app.
+* The package.json file specifies the Node.js modules used in the app.

 ## Endpoints description